sindhuudivyapriya1998-collab/Cross-Market-Analysis/README.md

 - Showing price trends in simple dashboard.
 - Saving time by analysing data automatically.
 - Helps understand market trends better.

+## Libraries:
+- pandas
+- sqlite3
+- streamlit
+- yfinance
+- pycoingecko
+- requests
+- datetime

+## SQL - Structured Query Language:
+SQL is used to manage and query data stored in the SQLite database.
+It retrieves, filters, joins and analyzes cryptocurrency, stock and oil market data for cross-market comparison.

+## Streamlit
+Streamlit is an open-source Python framework used to build machine learning and data science web apps.
+It is easy to display data, charts, tables without web knowledge.